-The fund's investment in The Bond Fund of America seeks to provide a level of diversification across asset classes.
-Because different asset classes often react differently to changes in market conditions, such diversification seeks to manage the fund's risk to market changes, including stock market declines.
-Additionally, the fund employs a risk-management overlay or managed risk strategy.
+The fund employs a risk-management overlay or managed risk strategy.
 The managed risk strategy consists of using hedge instruments - primarily exchange-traded futures contracts and/or exchange-traded put options - to attempt to stabilize the volatility of the fund around a target volatility level and to seek to reduce the downside exposure of the fund.
 "Volatility" in this context means variance in the fund's investment results.
-The fund employs a subadviser to select individual put options and futures contracts on equity indexes of U.S. markets and markets outside the United States that the subadviser believes are correlated to the underlying fund's equity exposure.
-These instruments are selected based on the subadviser's analysis of the relation of various equity indexes to the underlying fund's portfolio.
+The fund employs a subadviser to select individual put options and futures contracts on equity indexes of U.S. markets and markets outside the United States that the subadviser believes are correlated to the underlying funds' equity exposure.
+These instruments are selected based on the subadviser's analysis of the relation of various equity indexes to the underlying funds' portfolios, taking into consideration each underlying fund's allocation within the fund.
 In addition, the subadviser will monitor liquidity levels of relevant options and futures contracts and transparency provided by exchanges as the counterparties in hedging transactions.
 The target volatility level will be set from time to time by the investment adviser and the subadviser and may be adjusted if deemed advisable in the judgment of the investment adviser and the subadviser.
+The subadviser will regularly adjust the level of exchange-traded futures contracts to seek to manage the overall net risk level of the fund.
 The subadviser may also seek to hedge the fund's currency risk related to its exposure to equity index options and futures denominated in currencies other than the U.S. dollar.